sileht/blog/pages/me.md

     and/or [Ansible](https://ansible.com)
 -   and backuped with [Borg](http://borgbackup.readthedocs.org)

-I make the regular system administration tasks too.
+I'm taking charge if the regular system administration tasks too.

 And also I like to dance on crazy swing rhythm 😁